wrenger/snork/README.md

 ```

 There are a number of benchmark tests that ignored when running normal unit tests, because they have a longer runtime.
-These test are expected to be execute with the release config that include a number of compiler and linker optimizations.
+These test are expected to be executed with the release config that include a number of compiler and linker optimizations.

 ```bash
 cargo test --release -- --ignored --nocapture [testname]